 A. In human terms, no, not at all.
-But fortunately there is a God who controls the destiny of the nations.
+But fortunately there is an Elohim (God) who controls the destiny of the nations.
 He takes what is here -- the rottenness, the decadence, the moral decay, the selfishness, and He weilds it to refine the faithful and to punish the rebellious.
 When He wants to, He will put men and women of vision and morality into positions of power, as He did Daniel in the days of the captivity.
 He will turn the hearts of the leaders of the nations, as He did Nebuchadnezzar, Cyrus, Darius and others.
 He's doing it today.
 (Vladimir Putin is very much a modern Cyrus keeping the decadent Western autocrats in check).

-Q. How, then, are Christian who feel a calling to be involved in politics to respond since we in the New Covenant tend to disdain politics?
+Q. How, then, are Christians who feel a calling to be involved in politics to respond since we in NCAY tend to disdain politics?

-A. Men and women of God will be called into political power, of that there is no doubt.
+A. Men and women of Elohim (God) will be called into political power, of that there is no doubt.
 But if they think they are going to cause national reformation in the 1990's and beyond, I believe them to be in error.
 (The situation 20 years on has proven this to be true).
 The Ruach (Spirit) tells me that the time of national repentance for most countries is already past and what we must now do is painfully watch the evil of the citizens of the nations heap judgment upon themselves.
 The nations are ripening in iniquity.
 There isn't very much agency on the national level left anymore.
 That door, I believe, is now closed.
 You will see, in the years to come, much of the same thing in politics with moral values becoming further and further eroded.
 There will appear to be moral swings towards the good but society will swing back to the opposite extreme almost as quickly.
 True reformation needs time but democracy doesn't allow for that.
 If you elect a government which comes to power on a moral platform it is quite likely to be voted out of power after its 4-6 year period of office, however long that is.
 Then more corruption will come in.
 So long as the dirt is there -- and there isn't much that governments can do about it -- it will keep on coming back with the tide.
 (In 20 years we have witnessed the exponential rise of moral decadence that has verified this prediction).

 I remember having a discussion with a friend from another church many years ago about government welfare programs.
 We were discussing the clearance of slums.
 He argued that governments like the USA had successfully cleared away slums and that the quality of life had generally improved in that nation compared with a century ago.
 I pointed out to him that whilst this was true, for every slum cleared up in the world, two more appeared somewhere else.
-And that the progress accomplished because of wealth was really illusiory because the wealth was not even distributed -- so that whilst things like slum clearance in the West improve, elsewhere in the world it will get worse.
+And that the progress accomplished because of wealth was really illusiory because the wealth was not evenly distributed -- so that whilst things like slum clearance in the West improve, elsewhere in the world it will get worse.
 This would then be followed by population upheavals in the rest of the world and mass migration to the West, as is indeed happening now.
 (This is being fulfilled in our day in the 2010's to the near destruction of Western civilisation).
 The borders of nation-states would become porous and the character of the nations diluted and eventually destroyed.
 (The policy of open boders instituted in the mid 2010's has caused a flood of Third World immigrants that has forever changed the social landscape of Europe, America and the West in general).

 Q. Do you think that is bad?

 A. In my opinion, yes.
-Each nation or culture though imperfect is a repository of important spiritual keys.
-God ordained the world to be a planet of nation states with individual identities living together in harmony in peace.
+Each nation or culture, though imperfect, is a repository of important spiritual keys.
+Elohim (God) ordained the world to be a planet of nation states with individual identities living together in harmony in peace.
 This is certainly the message of the Bible.
 Spirits are born into particular nations with their unique circumstances and spiritual atmosphere to help them grow and work out their salvation.
 When nations have become wicked they have either been destroyed by the sword or the culture erased by mass migration of foreigners.
 (Hence the Judgment unfolding on the West currently in 2017).

 Q. Are you against emigration then?